-You’ll likely start with a drive up to Morne Bruce, a popular viewpoint at the top of the island that affords panoramic views of Roseau and the glittering water below.
-Take a few pictures here then wander over to the Botanical Gardens.
-The 40 acre site hosts about 50 types of plants and trees, and is also home to Dominica’s national bird—the Sisserou Parrot.
+Snap photos there, then wander over to the Botanical Gardens.
+The 40 acre site hosts about 50 types of plants and trees, and is home to Dominica’s national bird, the Sisserou Parrot.
 The gardens are open every day from 6 a.m. to 7 p.m.

-Once you’ve gotten your fill, head to Trafalgar Falls, located in Morne Trois Piton National Park.
-On the drive there you’ll pass lush green hills, banana trees and livestock like goats grazing along the roadway.
-After arriving at the site, you’ll go on an easy walk through the bright green vegetation which only takes about 15 minutes.
-One thing you’ll notice is an area featuring a bubbling sulphur pool.
+Once on site, visitors take an easy walk through the bright green vegetation for about 15 minutes, before arriving at a bubbling sulphur pool.
 This is common in the country, as Dominica is a volcanic island with a number of hot springs.
-When you arrive at the twin falls, simply sit back and take in the scene, or get adventurous and climb over the boulders at the base of the falls and jump into the pool at their base.
-If it’s really hot out, this is a great option!
+When you arrive at Trafalger’s twin falls, sit back and soak in the scene, or get adventurous and climb over the boulders at the base of the falls and jump into the pool at their base.
+Click here to book

 YOU MIGHT ALSO ENJOY: